Electrolysis vs Other Methods

 -

-Laser is effective for removing excess hair.
+Laser is effective for reducing excess hair.
 Laser targets the hair by using mild radiation that is attracted to dark-coloured hair (melanin) with the help of high-heat lasers.
 This is why your skin needs to be light and your hair needs to be dark.
-Laser can remove existing visible hair, but only permanently destroy 1 in 6 hairs at each treatment.
+Laser can remove existing visible hair, but only permanently destroys 1 in 6 hairs at each treatment.
 These poor results from Laser are because the bulge and its stem cells are relatively transparent and therefore immune to heating by laser light.
 With laser hair removal, the laser beam connects with pigments (melanin), meaning dark skin can be burned by absorbing too much light.
 Additionally, it only works on dark hair - not white, grey, red or blonde.
 It's not a permanent solution.
 For this reason, the FDA, the AMA (American Medical Association) and the Therapeutic Goods Administration (TGA) only permits Laser to describe themselves as “permanent hair reduction”

-- Plucking/tweezing/threading is a way of hiding hair during early stages.
+Additionally, in up to 10% of laser clients, laser can actually stimulate hair growth.
+This is called Paradoxical Hypertrichosis.The FDA Consumer Health Information Bulletin of 27 June 2007 states:"The US.
+Food and Drug Administration (FDA) recognizes electrology as providing permanent hair removal.
+The FDA identification in Title 21, CFR, Sec.
+878.5350 for needle-type epilators is: "a device intended to remove the hair by destroying the dermal papilla of a hair" As no other device for hair removal has the unique identification of "destroying the dermal papilla of a hair" only electrologists are allowed to claim permanent hair removal in their advertising" - Plucking/tweezing/threading is a way of hiding hair during early stages.
 It is an easy fix.
 However, plucking from the follicle may lead to the distortion of the follicle, which may cause hair to thicken and turn darker.
 These methods can, and often do, cause ingrown hairs because sometimes hairs break off just below the skin when they're plucked.
 It's not a permanent solution.

 - Shaving is an easy fix.
 However, if you have to do it daily, you can have issues like razor burns, irritation, redness, ingrown hairs and 5 o'clock shadow (grey patches on shaved area).
 Not to mention, it's d..a..i..l..y… for the rest of your life - a real time sink in a busy schedule.
 It's not a permanent solution.